What is Phemex?

-An exchange's trading volume is very important for any user of such exchange.
-A large trading volume often (but not always) correlate with deep liquidity.
-When the liquidity at a platform is deep, it means that it will be less difficult for you to find a buyer to your sell order, or a sller to your purchase order.
+An exchange's trading volume is very important for its users.
+A large trading volume often (but not always) correlates with deep liquidity.
+When the liquidity at a platform is deep, it means that it will be less difficult for you to find a buyer to your sell order or a seller to your purchase order.

 We'll let you draw your own conclusions based on the above.